-Building family and community is the best test of leadership.
+Building family and community are the best tests of leadership.

 If we fail our children through lack of leadership, even if we accomplish our goals in other parts of our life, we may find that those achievements never fulfill us in the joyful way that building family and community does.